shahrohit/hashcodex/README.md

 ### Problem Testcases

-- Store the testcases realted to a problem.
+- Store the testcases related to a problem.

 - `input` field represents the input testcase.
 In case of multiple parameters, inputs are seprated by `\n`.